On the Waterfront: Adaptations

-The film script was adapted to stage by Schulberg.
-It opened on Broadway in November 1984.
-It included technical innovations for the time, including lasers, filmlike scenic dissolves and sounds that enveloped the audience.
-The story is a little different, with the motivations of Father Barry made more explicit, and the ending is less happy and more realistic.
+In 1984, the film script was adapted to stage by Schulberg, opening on Broadway in November.
+It had several technical innovations for the time, including lasers, filmlike scenic dissolves and sounds that enveloped the audience.
+As with Schulberg's earlier novel, the motivations of Father Barry are made more explicit, and the ending is less happy.
 It was revised in 1995 and lasted for only 8 performances, losing $2.6 million, a record on Broadway for a non-musical at the time.

-The Indian film Ghulam (1998) is inspired by On the Waterfront.
+The Indian films Baarish (1957), Kabzaa (1988), Ghulam (1998) and Sudhandhiram (2000) are inspired by On the Waterfront.

+A 2009 British stage production was directed by Steven Berkoff, who also played Johnny Friendly, with Simon Merrells as Terry.
+It played at the Theatre Royal, Haymarket in London, after the Nottingham Playhouse and the Edinburgh Festival Fringe.